relution-io/relution-sdk-sample-auth/README.md

   }
 ```

-now when you clicked on the login button you are still logged in.
+Now when you clicked on the login button you are still logged in.
 Full code example from the LoginPage:

 ```javascript